|

 Or it says “WOWEXEC error, winstub16

-system running out of resources” 1.
-Proview can be installed on Windows 7 or Vista as follows.
-However Proview will only run on
+Internet Chart Messages 1.
+Proview can be installed on Windows 32bit versions.
+However Proview will only run on the 32bit versions If you have

-you have Windows 7, 64 bit version.
-Then
+Windows 64 bit version.
+Then either

 a.
 To install